Erin Elise Accomando

 This is the real kicker - my right ovary (the one with the cyst in it) was probably never going to be able to recover eggs again but the fallopian tube attached was healthy.
 My left ovary seemed to be fully functional and healthy but the fallopian tube attached was completely crushed by the endometriosis.
 My surgeon told me there was a very low chance I'd ever get pregnant naturally.

 That was February 22, 2013.
+I was 24 years old.

-I learned at such a young age to advocate for myself that I don't think I'll ever go back to being silent or docile about the topics I'm passionate about.
+For now, I wait until more worse symptoms pop up because that's the life of an endowarrior.
+I've dealt with more medical issues than most people EVER do and I'm not even 40.
+But I learned at such a young age to advocate for myself that I don't think I'll ever go back to being silent or docile about the topics I'm passionate about.
 If I'd continued going to that original doctor, I could've died.
 Hell, I could've died BECAUSE she didn't take any real action a whole year prior to my surgery.
 I think about that almost every day.
 And if reliving this every time I tell the story helps even ONE person learn how to advocate for themselves, it's all worth it.

 💛💛💛